 The main challenge was creating a format that senior citizens who were also seriously ill could easily use.
 This goal set up three metrics I had to make the UI meet:

-• Compatible with aging senses and motor skills on both a desktop computer and on a patient provided Apple tablet
+One: Compatible with aging senses and motor skills on both a desktop computer and on a patient-provided Apple tablet

 All features are simple, prominent, and easy to understand to make the interface easy to use by seniors.
 All buttons and links are large to handle shaky motor control and trigger tablet vibration.